ursNiemi/mailtumble/README.md

 ## Structure

 - receive.js is Lambda function that parses incoming SES emails, checks if recipients exist in our user repository.
-Valid emails will be placed in the outgoing email queue
+Valid emails will be placed in the outgoing email queue and can be processed any time later

-- send-out.js polls a queue of outgoing emails and sends them out according to a dynamically set pace
+- send-out.js polls a queue of outgoing emails and sends them out according to a dynamically calculated pace.
+You can easily replace this part with your own worker (eg. [shoryuken](https://github.com/phstc/shoryuken))

 - api-view.is is an example of an API gateway Lambda that responds to lookup queries made by `receive.js`

 ## Features

+- Choosing the pace (concurrency) dynamically based on the queue size.
+If the queue is empty, run just one worker thread and wait for messages.
+If the queue is large, run as many threads as you can afford (according to your current SES send rate).

 - Retry on failure (eg. hitting throttle/rate limits when sending out)